 A reach-in closet is usually just deep enough to allow clothes to hang perpendicular to the back wall, and it needs to be shallow enough so that you can reach to the back of the closet without stepping inside.
 The standard minimum depth for a reach-in closet is 24 inches, but a closet intended to store coats or other bulky hanging items may need to be as deep as 28 inches.
 A closet less than 22 inches deep isn't deep enough to allow hanging clothes.

 Another critical dimension in a reach-in closet is the length of the closet's side return walls.
-The return walls are the short sections of wall extending from the closet's side walls to the door opening.
+The return walls are the short sections of a wall extending from the closet's side walls to the door opening.
 If the return walls are too long, they create deep spaces at the ends of the closet that are difficult to reach into.
 In general, return walls should be 12 inches or less.

 Walk-in closets should be at least 4 feet wide by 4 feet deep, and the closet's storage accommodations should be designed so that there is at least a 24-inch clear passageway between shelves or hanging clothes inside the closet.